 On September 21, 1944, the POWs were finishing work for the day when they heard the sound of planes, but the sound of these planes was different from the sound of Japanese planes.
 They looked up and saw a formation of 80 planes fly over, but the planes were too high for them to see any insignias.
 The planes seemed to agitate the Japanese so the POWs whispered to each other that they may be American.
 After entering the camp, they got their answer as they watched a dogfight directly above the camp.
 Some of the planes flew low over the camp and on the planes they saw the U.S. Navy insignias.
 A loud wild cheer came out of the mouths of thousands of POWs.
 When one of the Japanese planes involved in the dogfight crashed to the ground in flames, another wild cheer went up.
 As they watched, wave after wave of American planes flew over the camp.
 Even the hospital patients crawled out of their beds to get a look at the planes.
 Next, they heard the explosions of anti-aircraft shells over Clark Field.
 After the attack ended many of the POWs sobbed.
 Many of the POWs believed this would end the transfer of POWs to Japan.
 Not long after this, 150 guards left the camp by truck for duty at other places.

 Life in the camp was monotonous, and the POWs continued to go out on work details.
-The POWs heard a rumor from guards Americans were on Mindanao Island.
+The POWs heard a rumor from guards that Americans were on Mindanao Island.
 It turned out the rumor was false.
-The POWs heard and saw the heavy bombing of Clark Field on October 29.
-The POWs learned from a map in a Japanese paper – on October 30 – that American troops were on southern Luzon.
+The POWs heard and saw the heavy bombing of Clark Field on October 29th.
+The POWs learned from a map in a Japanese paper – on October 30th – that American troops were on southern Luzon.
 In addition, American planes flew over the camp that night.

 On Christmas Day, the POW watched American fighters and bombers attack Clark Field.
 Again, they heard the bombs exploding the fire from the anti-aircraft guns.
 The next day they heard a rumor that all the POWs at Bilibid had been sent to Japan.
 Two days later, on December 28, the POWs were awakened by the sound of Japanese tanks and trucks passing the camp.
 Someone was able to see that the Japanese soldiers were dressed as Filipino civilians.